 “And nothing is mandatory.”

-She gave him a moan.
+She panted.
 “Unless you’re okay with it.
 Neck kissing is lovely.”

-As he went to lick her neck, she moaned into breaking off with him.
+As he went to lick more of her neck, she moaned into breaking off with him.

 “You okay?” he asked.